What is a Comprehensive Plan?

 - Lending their ideas about what places should look like, public facilities, infrastructure and public service delivery

-- Providing feedback on plan reccomendations
+- Providing feedback on plan recommendations

 What is the intended outcome of the plan?

 The intended outcome of the plan is a set of priorities, policies and projects that accomplish the community goals and better align resources.
-By providing a road-map for implementing strategies, planning efforts continuosly improve environments for all that call Irondale home.
+By providing a road-map for implementing strategies, planning efforts continuously improve environments for all that call Irondale home.